Sayan0361/Sayan0361/README.md

 </div>

+---

 ## 👨‍💻 About Me

 > *Turning ideas into efficient code.*

-I'm an IT undergrad with a passion for backend development and problem-solving.
-I love building scalable solutions and constantly sharpening my skills in data structures and algorithms.
+I'm an IT undergrad passionate about backend development and solving real-world problems with clean, scalable code.
+Currently exploring advanced DSA and modern web technologies.

 - 🎓 B.Tech in Information Technology
-- 💻 Focused on Backend Dev & Advanced DSA
+- 💻 Specializing in Backend Development & Advanced DSA
-- 🌱 Lifelong learner exploring new tech
+- 🌱 Curious learner diving into MERN stack
 - 🚀 Aspiring full-stack software developer

+---

 ## 🛠️ Tech Stack